-Ground level installations must be located according to local building codes or ordinances and these requirements:
+Ground level installations must be located according to local building codes or ordinances and these requirements.
+Clearances must be in accordance with those shown in Figure 1.

-- Clearances must be in accordance with those shown in Figure 2 (page 6). - A suitable mounting pad (Figure 3) must be provided and be separate from the building foundation.
+A suitable mounting pad must be provided and be separate from the building foundation.
 The pad must be level and strong enough to support the unit's weight.
-The slab height must be a minimum of 2" (5 cm) above grade and with adequate drainage.
+The slab height must be a minimum of 2" (5 cm) above grade and provide adequate drainage.
+See Figure 1.